orenbaldinger/jsonschema/docs/faq.rst

 valid under the schema it lives in!
 So an instance modified by the default would pass validation the first time, but fail the second!

-Still, filling in defaults is a thing that is useful. `jsonschema` allows you to `define your own validator classes and callables <creating>`, so you can easily create an `jsonschema.IValidator` that does do default setting.
+Still, filling in defaults is a thing that is useful. `jsonschemanlplab` allows you to `define your own validator classes and callables <creating>`, so you can easily create an `jsonschemanlplab.IValidator` that does do default setting.
 Here's some code to get you started.
 (In this code, we add the default properties to each object *before* the properties are validated, so the default values themselves will need to be valid under the schema.)

     .. code-block:: python

-        from jsonschema import Draft7Validator, validators
+        from jsonschemanlplab import Draft7Validator, validators

         def extend_with_default(validator_class):